 Mathematical Methods in Engineering and Applied Sciences makes available for the audience, several relevant topics in one place necessary for crucial understanding of research problems of an applied nature.
 This should attract the attention of general readers, mathematicians, and engineers interested in new tools and techniques required for developing more accurate mathematical methods and modelling corresponding to real-life situations.

 1. Semi-Analytical Source (SAS) Method for Heat Conduction Problems with Moving Heat Source.
-2. One-Dimensional Synchronization of a Time-Fractional Reaction Diffusion System with Lorenz Nonlinearities.
-3. Oblique Scattering by Thin Vertical Barriers in Finite Depth Water.
-4. Existence of Periodic Solutions for First Order Difference Equations Subjected to Allee Effects.
-5. Numerical Investigation of Heat Flow and Fluid Flow in a Solar Water Heater with an Evacuated Tube Collector.
-6. Mathematics of Point Scatterers.
+2. Complete Synchronization of a Time-Fractional Reaction–Diffusion System with Lorenz Nonlinearities.
+3. Oblique Scattering by Thin Vertical Barriers in Water of Finite Depth.
+4. Existence of Periodic Solutions for First-Order Difference Equations Subjected to Allee Effects.
+5. Numerical Investigation of Heat Flow and Fluid Flow in a Solar Water Heater with an Evacuated-Tube Collector.
+6. Point Potential in Wave Scattering.
 7. Complete Synchronization of Hybrid Spatio-Temporal Chaotic Systems.
 8. Statistical and Exact Analysis of MHD Flow Due to Hybrid Nanoparticles Suspended in C2H6O2-H2O Hybrid Base Fluid.
-9. Stability and Control Methods for Nonlinear Random and Non-Random Delay Epidemic Dynamical Systems.
-10. Developing a Multiparametric Risk Index for Dengue Transmission.
-11. Title: A Numerical Study on Generalized Rosenau-Burgers Equation via Galerkin Finite Element Method.
-12. Linear Multistep Method with Application to Chaotic Processes.
-13. Numerical Dynamics of Deep Learning Neural Networks.
-14. Numerical Solution of Singularly Perturbed Fredholm Integro-Differential Equation.
+9. Lyapunov Functionals and Stochastic Stability Analyses for Highly Random Nonlinear Functional Epidemic Dynamical Systems with Multiple Distributed Delays.
+10. Linear Multistep Method with Application to Chaotic Processes.